Some stories we tell about the world are just untrue.

 […] most frameworks of brain organization are heavily centred on the cortex.
 These descriptions view ‘newer’ cortex as controlling subcortical regions, which are assumed to be (relatively) unchanged throughout evolution.Pessoa, Medina and Desfilis, 2021

-Ghost of MacLean’s theory is also easy to spot in many recent studies in psychology and neuroscience: in studies on social behaviors, attention, personality, decision making and many more.
+Ghost of MacLean’s theory is hauntingmany recent studies in psychology and neuroscience: in studies on social behaviors, attention, personality, decision making and many more.
+To give another example (from 2018):

 MacLean’s theory assumes not only the existence of the hierarchy of brain structures.
 According to this view, we can create also a hierarchy of behaviours – from evolutionary primitive ones – ones that are crucial for survival, e.g. fighting or feeding, and which are hardwired into lower parts of the brain, through more complex ones (e.g. social behaviors or maternal care) that may be partially learned, up to complex behaviours of humans – the use of language, for example.